lucasparise03/Exerc-cios-do-livro-Introdu-o-a-Programa-o-com-Python-/README.md

-# Exercios do livro Introduçoa Programaçãp com Python-
+# Exercios do livro Introduçao Programação com Python-

 #Exercises from the book Introducing Programming with Python-